OCI & Overseas Citizenship

 • Fill Online Registration

-• Upload photograph and signature.
+• Upload a photograph and a signature.

 • Take a printout of the successfully submitted application form and attach the original photograph and signature in the given spaces.